The Fed’s Monetary Tightening Policy and the Debate over Inflation: Analysis and Insights

 The Fed today, the ECB tomorrow, have settled on a structural inflation threshold of 4%.
 This will be supported, in the long term, by the costs induced by the energy transition and the rise in wages – which cannot be revised downwards, according to a classic ratchet effect.
 The question today is to estimate the collateral damage of each percent gained to arrive at 2%.
 Even fewer credits, with all the consequences in terms of consumption and access to housing that this entails?
 The middle classes would be the first victims of even more restrictive monetary policies, which rhyme with recession.
 The electoral cost would be heavy.

-The future could see the sacrosanct 2% become 2.5%, why not 3% structural inflation.
+The future might see the sacrosanct 2% become 2.5%, why not 3% structural inflation.
 This new standard would shake the very spirit of financial stability as conceived by the promoters of the euro zone.
 It remains to be seen whether it would not offer growth opportunities.

 find all articles on Inflation.